-If you’re finding your daily glasses of water a little dull, why not try adding a flavored electrolyte tablet?
-Electrolyte tablets contain a balance of glucose and electrolytes resulting in rapid hydration.
+If you’re finding your daily glasses of water a little dull,try adding a flavored electrolyte tablet.
+Electrolyte tablets contain a balance of glucose and electrolytes to help you stay hydrated.
 They’re a great addition to your daily water if you’ve noticed any symptoms of dehydration.

-Dehydration is more likely during pregnancy.
+Dehydration is more likely during pregnancy as your fluid needs are increased.
 Morning sickness can result in a loss of fluid and electrolytes, both of which need to be replaced.
 Maternal overheating is a condition that occurs in some pregnant women.
-Electrolytes can help to rapidly rehydrate the body.
+Replacing electrolytes lost to sweat can help to rehydrate the body.

 3. Herbal tea

 While black teas often contain caffeine, herbal teas are a wonderful source of a range of nutrients like calcium, magnesium, and iron.
 The warm water in herbal teas can also be very beneficial for pregnant women.
 Hot water can reduce stress, improve circulation and reduce toxins in the body.
-Try adding a cup of herbal into your nighttime routine to help you and your bump doze off serenely every evening.
+Try adding a cup of herbal to your nighttime routine to help you and your bump doze off in the evening.

 A homemade smoothie can be a wonderful nutritional beverage to enjoy during pregnancy.
-When possible, try to avoid store-bought smoothies, which tend to be full of unhelpful sugars and preservatives.
+When possible, avoid store-bought smoothies, which tend to be full of unhealthful sugars and preservatives.
 Try some of these superfood ingredients:

 - Blueberries have antioxidant properties

-- Ginger will reduce pregnancy nausea and provide antioxidants
+- Ginger can help to reduce nausea and provide antioxidants

 - Nuts and seeds give you and your little one protein, fiber and omega-3 fatty acids